volodymyrhudyma/blog/content/blog/add-redux-saga-with-typescript-to-your-react-application-january-2021.md

 export const FETCH_TODO_FAILURE = "FETCH_TODO_FAILURE";
 ```

-We have 3 action types, which display the state of the current API call.
+We have 3 action types that indicate the state of the current API call.

-Since we're using **TypeScript**, it's necessary to create **types** for the initial state and each fired action.
+Since we are using **TypeScript**, it is necessary to create **types** for the initial state and each fired action.

 ## Step 7: Add Types